 - Despite not hitting the mark, there is something special, unique about this story.

 - The characters are just so amazing.
 Apart from the love triangle girl, I love every character and no one hogs a scene.
 The writers did a superb job on characters development.

-- Second leads and uncle are my fav.
+- Second leads and uncle are my favorites.
 They are generally more relaxed.

 - A few loopholes

 - The dreamlike cloudiness they put over the high school days.
-It’s were most of the story takes place – can’t they give us a clear view?
+It’s where most of the story takes place – can’t they give us a clear view?